Close Menu

 Most toddlers who refuse to change clothes are just being toddlers.

-They’re testing limits, expressing preferences, figuring themselves out.
-That’s healthy.
+They are testing limits, expressing preferences, and figuring themselves out.

-That said, it’s worth talking to your pediatrician if your child:
+That said, it is worth talking to your pediatrician if your child:

 • Has extreme reactions to all clothing, not just certain items

-• Can’t tolerate any tags, seams, or textures at all
+• Cannot tolerate any tags, seams, or textures at all

-• Gets extremely distressed about clothing changes, even with gentle approaches
+• Gets severely distressed about clothing changes, even with calm, gentle approaches

-If any of this sounds familiar, it might be worth mentioning to your pediatrician.
+If any of this sounds familiar, mention it to your pediatrician at the next visit.

-Sometimes an occupational therapist can step in and give you tools to make getting dressed a lot less painful for everyone.
+An occupational therapist can sometimes step in and give you practical tools that make getting dressed a lot less painful for everyone.

 Why This Phase Is Actually a Good Sign